Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 - A Bachelor’s Degree in Management XYZ University, Graduated May 2021.

-- Relevant classes: Market Research, Data Analysis, Consumer Behavior
+- Relevant course: Market Research, Data Analysis and Consumer Behavior

 Experience:

-- Intern, ABC Marketing Firm, Summer 2020
+- Internship, ABC Marketing Firm, Summer 2020

 - Assisted with market analysis and research for clients of various kinds

-- Have developed strong skills in Excel and PowerPoint
+- Acquired strong skills developed in Excel and PowerPoint

 - Volunteer, DEF Nonprofit, 2018-2020